maresb/hatch-vcs-footgun-example/README.md

 In most cases, using `importlib.metadata.version` is the best solution.
 However, this data can become outdated during development with an editable install.
 If reporting the correct version during development is important, then the hybrid approach implemented in [`version.py`](hatch_vcs_footgun_example/version.py) may be desirable:

-- Default to using `hatch-vcs` to compute the version number at runtime.
+- Default to using `importlib.metadata.version` to compute the version number.
-- Fall back to using `importlib.metadata.version` if `hatchling` is not installed.
+- Use `hatch-vcs` to update the version number at runtime if `HATCH_VCS_RUNTIME_VERSION` is set.

 ## Why "Footgun"?